2014 Friends of Our Urban Forest Awards

-Nominations for the 2013 Friends of Our Urban Forest Awards Program are now being accepted.
-To apply, download an entry form or apply online.
-Nominations are due Friday, November 29, 2013.
-Nominations will be accepted in the following categories:
+Nominations for the 2013 Friends of Our Urban Forest Awards Program are now closed.
+Nominations for the 2014 Friends of Our Urban Forest Awards Program will be accepted in the following categories after August 1, 2014:

 Recognition of a professional individual for his or her contribution to urban forestry activities and arboricultural practices.
 Nominees include municipal foresters, private arborists, utility arborists, growers, and educators.